azuqua/notp/README.md

 ##### insert

 This command will tell the targeted node by this session to insert a node into its cluster (as it currently views it).
-Subsequently, this information will be gossiped around the cluster, eventually resulting in every node thinking the input node no longer belongs in the cluster.
+Subsequently, this information will be gossiped around the cluster, eventually resulting in every node thinking the input node belongs in the cluster.
 This differs from `meet` in that insertions are not transitive between nodes; it's a new event on the ring state, and therefore overriding when state conflicts occur between nodes sharing ring history.
 For example: